ZaidaTek/ZDK/ReadMe.md

 Interfacing with these components are:

-1) ZTX, a library that interfaces with zlib, libjpeg and libpng to provide the necessary functions and modules for interfacing with the ZDK environment
+1) ZTX, a library that interfaces with zlib, libjpeg and libpng via ZTL to provide the necessary functions and modules for loading and saving JPG and PNG files

-2) ZDX, a library for data acquisition and rendering with serial-devices, used in ZaidaScope
+2) ZDX, a library interfacing with ZTL for data acquisition and rendering with serial-devices, used in ZaidaScope

 3) ZUI, a library interfacing with ZTK to provide an OS-agnostic graphical-user-interface